 - Where the non-resident is a body corporate or would otherwise be in scope for corporation tax were they UK resident, the gain will be chargeable to corporation tax (expected to be 19% in 2019 reducing to 17% in 2020).
-For other persons, the charge will be to capital gains tax (up to 28% for gains from residential property and 20% for non-residential property gains). - Gains on indirect disposals will be computed by reference to the gain on the interest in the entity that derives its value from land, rather than by reference to any increase in value of the land itself. - There will be no grandfathering for existing owners of UK real estate who come within the scope of the charge other than CGT newly arising will only apply to gains arising after the charge comes in (April 2019).
-There are complex rebasing rules to deal with different scenarios such as losses and those already within the residential CGT charge.
-Non-UK resident companies that become UK resident post-April 2019 will also have the benefit of the April 2019 re-basing option so as not to disincentivise on-shoring. - Roll-over relief for business real estate assets used for trade purposes will be capable of applying.
+For other persons, the charge will be to capital gains tax, using the normal UK rules (current top rate is 28%). - Gains on indirect disposals will be computed by reference to the gain on the interest in the entity that derives its value from land, rather than by reference to any increase in value of the land itself. - There will be no grandfathering for existing owners of UK real estate who come within the scope of the charge other than CGT newly arising will only apply to gains arising after the charge comes in (April 2019).
+There are complex rebasing rules to deal with different scenarios such as losses and those already within the residential CGT charge. - Roll-over relief for business real estate assets used for trade purposes will be capable of applying.